hapax/hapax.github.io/assets/chuzenji.md

 perishable order---things like
-boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, a sort of revolving door of ontology.
+boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, a sort of ontological revolving door.
 So far, he is in agreement with Heraclitus, the pre-Socratic genius who pithily observed that "nothing endures but change."

 But here, Aquinas makes his bold departure.
 There is change, there is flux, there is destruction; very well.
-But what (Aquinas asks) underwrites all that, and makes the door revolve?
+But what (Aquinas asks) underwrites all that, and makes the door of ontology revolve?
 It can't be the perishable beings themselves, since they disappear and take their causal powers with them.
 Could be a mortal be responsibility for Mortality, or something